Manal5664/Python-Development/Control_Flow/Readme.md

 # Python Control Flow – Practice Notebooks

-Yeh folder Python ke **basic control flow concepts** par based Jupyter notebooks par mushtamil hai.
+This folder contains Jupyter notebooks focused on **basic Python control flow concepts**.
-Har notebook ek specific concept ko **examples aur practice** ke sath explain karti hai.
+Each notebook explains a specific concept using **clear examples and hands-on practice**.
-Yeh content beginners ke liye specially design kiya gaya hai.
+The content is specially designed for **beginners in Python programming**.

 ---

 ## Files Description

 ### 1. `if-else.ipynb`
-- Python me **conditional statements** ka use
+- Usage of **conditional statements** in Python
-- `if`, `elif`, `else` ka syntax
+- Syntax of `if`, `elif`, and `else`
-- Decision making based programs
+- Decision-making programs
-- Real-life based examples
+- Real-world based examples

 **Concepts Covered:**
 - Conditions